Questions to Ask When Adopting a Dog

 - If you have a cat, has he been around a cat before?
 How does he act around cats?

 - Is there anything that brings out fear or aggression in him?
 (Bikers, strangers, men, etc.)

 - How does he act around strangers?
 Is he scared, shy, aggressive, or friendly when meeting new people?

-- Has he been around kids?
+- Is the dog child-friendly?
+Has he been around kids?
 How old where the kids?How does he act around them?

 - Has he ever nipped, bitten or attacked anyone?